-Who else is guilty of pouring the amount recommend on the cat food bag into the bowl and then leaving it down and going about your day, and then coming home from work and pouring more into the bowl and letting it sit?
+Who else is guilty of pouring the amount recommended on the cat food bag into the bowl and going about your day, and then coming home from work and pouring more into the bowl and letting it sit?
 Just me?
 That can’t be right.

 The first thing that helped me get my cats to a healthy weight was limiting feeding times and starting a routine.
-We put their food down in the morning and in the evening (around 8 a.m. and 8 p.m.), in separate rooms, and set a timer to leave it down for 20-30 minutes.
+We put their food down in the morning and in the evening (around 8 a.m. and 8 p.m.), in separate rooms for each cat, and set a timer to only leave it down for 20-30 minutes.
 After that time limit, we pick the bowls up, save the leftover food, and go about our lives.

-Talk to your vet to find out the right amount of food for your specific pets needs.
-Your vet will take into consideration your pet’s activity level, current diet, and allergies.
-I learned that Henri needed less than a quarter of a cup of his dry food twice a day.
-For my older cats who battle UTIs, it was one-third a can of wet food each (which I purchased from my local EarthWise Pet Supply).
+Talk to your holistic or integrative vet to find out the right amount of food for your specific pets needs.
+Your holistic vet will take into consideration your pet’s activity level, current diet, and allergies.
+I learned that Henri needed less than a quarter of a cup of his food twice a day.
+For my older cats who battle UTIs, it was one-third a can of food each.

 I was quick to blame myself for Henri’s weight, but just like people, cats can have emotional and physical issues that cause overeating.

 It wasn’t until I was home with Henri one afternoon during a thunderstorm that I first realized he was shaking.
-Every time the lightning made its symbol-like crash and the thunder rolled like a bass drum, Henri would stick his head up from under my chair, and shake.
+With each boom of thunder, Henri would stick his head under my chair, and shake.
 Five minute into the storm, I noticed he started to pace.
 Then, after about 15 minutes, he went to his food bowl (which I had forgotten to pick up) and started nervously eating.
 As soon as the storm passed, he calmed down and stopped.
-He always seemed so aloof — we joke that he sells timeshares because he can make anyone love him and he isn’t afraid of people like my older cat, Inigo, or sassy like my oldest, a calico named Chloe.
-But during that storm, I saw that he was struggling.
-I remembered that his previous owners had abandoned him outside during a storm, and immediately understood that this was a deep fear for him.
-(Yes, I psychoanalyzed my cat.)
+During that storm, I saw that he was struggling with noise anxiety and it was causing him to overeat.
+I remembered that his previous owners had abandoned him outside during a storm, and immediately understood that this was possibly a deep triggering fear for him.

-I started giving him CALM CBD oil for pets, which I learned is safe for all mammals, and it was able to treat his fear of storms.
-I put 0.5 mL of the oil under his lip when I saw the sky clouding up, and he took a nap and did not stress eat.
+I started giving him CALM: CBD oil for cats, which is designed to help cats with chronic anxiety and situational fear.
+I put 0.5 mL of the CBD oil (about 4.5mg of CBD) under his lip, on his gums, the next time I saw the sky clouding up.
+After the calming CBD for cats, he took a nap and did not stress eat!
 Getting to the root cause of his stress eating has helped him stay at a healthy weight now, even if I forget to pick up the food bowls.

 About Krista Lyons